 Nixon is a very popular, American brand in the fashion watch arena that’s been making a big splash in recent years.
 They offer countless design options to fit your personal style and fashion tastes.
 When Andy Laats and Chad DiNenna co-founded Nixon in 1998 they started with just 7 watch models ranging from $65 to $120.
 The company now sells over 90 models.

-The wide price spectrum leads to the question if Nixon is just another fashion watch brand, how come some of their watches are so expensive?
+The wide price spectrum leads some of our readers to the question- if Nixon is just another fashion watch brand, how come some of their watches are so expensive?

 There are a thousand different reasons to own a watch that doesn’t merely involve “to know the time.”
 In this day of ubiquitous mobile phones, in particular, wearing a watch is almost certainly more than just a timekeeping concern.

 Nurses use watches to check vital health stats, while outdoorsy types can buy watches with compasses and other navigation tools.
 There are timepieces designed specifically for pilots, military personnel, and athletes, among others.
 For every specialized professional field, some watchmaker has probably specifically designed one for the job.

 Most people who wear a watch, though, don’t need some highly individualized contraption with a bunch of specialized accessories.
 They just want something comfortable that tells the time accurately and looks good.
 This is where “fashion watches” come into play.

 What defines a “Fashion Watch”?

 To say a watch is fashionable or nice-looking does not mean it’s a “fashion watch” (a term sometimes used derisively by watch aficionados).

 After all, if you’re paying thousands of dollars for a luxury brand watch, presumably, it’s going to be high fashion.